vrona/FHE.Chess/docs/Project_Flow.md

     - 1 to select the square where is located the piece we would like to move,
     - and only 1 to select the square of destination where the piece would move to,
 - the inferred move would be filtered as ```legal_move``` by Python-Chess library's method, and then applied in the chess game environment (see [Chess_app](/docs/Chess_app/)).

+[^1]: to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large. <br>
+The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine, **LCZero....
+TO FINISH**

 ### FHE
 Which data will be encrypted and use for computations?<br>